james-coder/OSCAR-code/Building/Windows/BUILD-WIN-Qt6.md

 ## Developing using batch files

 -   Requires Qt, Git and Inno setup described in above section.
--   Batch files buildall-693.bat and deploy.bat are used.
+-   Batch files buildall-qt6.bat and deploy.bat are used.
--   buildall-693.bat creates a build folder, compiles and executes deploy.bat
+-   buildall-qt6.bat creates a build folder, compiles and executes deploy.bat
 -   Supports 64 bit Windows
--   Supports Qt 6.9.3
+-   Supports Qt 6.9.3 or 6.10.0
 -   Auto detection for which compiler to use.
--   buildall-693.bat has no command Line options
+-   buildall-qt6.bat has one command Line option: the Qt6 version to use (e.g, "buildall-qt6.bat 6.10.0")
 -   deploy.bat creates a release version and an install version.
 -   deploy.bat is also used by QtCreator
 -   The release folder contains OSCAR.exe and all other files necessary to run OSCAR